Agriculture & Rural Development

 More on Agriculture & Rural Development

-WASHINGTON, DC – Today, Congresswoman Abby Finkenauer (IA-01) released the following statement on the Trump administration's announcement regarding the Renewable Fuel Standard (RFS):
+WASHINGTON, DC – Today, Congresswoman Abby Finkenauer (IA-01) released the following statement on the inclusion of a five-year biodiesel tax credit extension in the year-end tax extenders legislative package: